wolfeidau/lambda-golang-containers/README.md

 For me the primary interest is around APIs and being able to use the same testing and API infrastructure to deploy services to lambda fronted with API Gateway, as I do for those hosted in ECS or kubernetes behind a load balancer.

-It is easy to scan and inventory containers especially with the [buildinfo support coming to Go in 1.18](https://pkg.go.dev/debug/buildinfo@master) which will enable security tools to inventory container packages and Go Modules, and check these against a list of vulnerable versions.
+As security is critical to API operation the existing tools which can scan and inventory containers especially with the [buildinfo support coming to Go in 1.18](https://pkg.go.dev/debug/buildinfo@master).
+This will enable security tools to inventory container packages and Go Modules, and check these against a list of vulnerable versions.

 # overview